 Cynical about church.

-About Christians and those safe, pat answers and cliche little rote sayings we taught our kids and tossed around to one another at church, Bible studies, and other activities.
+Cynical about Christians.
+Cynical about those safe, pat answers and cliche little rote sayings we taught our kids and tossed around to one another at church, Bible studies, and other activities.
 “If it’s God’s will, it will happen,” “only Jesus can save you,” “Trust and obey.”
 I used to be “that Christian mom”.
 Now I see where it leads, and how hollow those cliches are.
 There is meat in God’s truth.
 The cliches are simply milk.
 The worst are the ones sung in children’s songs.

 It’s a slippery slope, we’re told, leaving church and “backsliding”, but what if we left a church and didn’t “backslide?”
 Or what if (and all the Christians shudder at once) we later come to realize we were so RELIGIOUS that we had become LEGALISTS, and our lives outside of the four walls the church building aren’t a backslide at all, but just… life?